 Sec.
-5.09.
+5.094.10.
 Public Records.

+Copies of the budget, and appropriation and revenue ordinances shall be public records and shall be made available to the public at suitable places in the City.
 Copies of the budget, capital improvement plan, independent audits, and appropriation and revenue ordinances shall be public records and shall be made available to the public at suitable places in the City, including the City's official web site.